 Brands like Tommy Hilfiger, Joe & Bella, Resident Essentials, Ovidis, and Zappos Adaptive are reputable options with stylish, accessible designs for seniors and people with disabilities.

 Now, you can easily find adaptive clothing that promotes independence and makes getting dressed easier.

 It may still be a while before the fashion world becomes fully inclusive and to start noticing a lot more designers producing adaptive clothing.

-Yet, there are a few fantastic stores and online retailers that are in the business of creating as well as stocking fashional adaptive clothing right now.
+Yet, a few fantastic stores and online retailers are in the business of creating and stocking fashional adaptive clothing right now.